pyqb2025/dna-forensics-3tabeta/README.md

-You can test your solution locally by running: `python exercise.py`
+You can test your solution locally by running: `python exercise.py -v`

 Since I'm not a biologist, the biological terminology is probably not accurate: please, suggest corrections on Zulip!